LizardByte/Sunshine/docs/source/about/guides/app_examples.rst

 Flatpak
 ^^^^^^^

-..
-Attention:: Because Flatpak packages run in a sandboxed environment and do not normally have access to the host, the Flatpak of Sunshine requires commands to be prefixed with ``flatpak-spawn --host``.
+.. attention:: Because Flatpak packages run in a sandboxed environment and do not normally have access to the host, the Flatpak of Sunshine requires commands to be prefixed with ``flatpak-spawn --host``.

 macOS